Kerr-Newman Black Holes in Weyl-Cartan Theory: Shadows and EHT constraints: Introduction

-The existence of photon rings around these supermassive black holes suggests the existence of accretion disks constituting high energy particles in motion and eventually falling into the black hole.
-Some of the photons emitted from the accretion disk with specific critical energy can move in circular orbits near the black hole.
-Due to chaotic motions and collisions between particles, these photons can escape towards an external observer.
-The paths followed by the photons in circular motion and during their escape can help us identify the spacetime curvature in strong gravity regime.
-Inside the bright rings, there lies a black region which is termed the black hole shadow whose geometry, radius and angular diameter size can be helpful to constrain the black hole candidate models from different gravitational theories.
 Eventually, we want to understand if the observed black holes possess any spin, charge, scalar hair or any deformations that are compatible with our existing gravitational theories.
 Further, the same observations would be instructive to differentiate the general relativity and the alternative extended models of gravity and eventually rule out some of the existing gravity theories.
-In literature, the black hole shadows are modelled and constrained not only using black hole candidates but wormhole and naked singularity spacetimes as well \cite{whns}.
+In literature, the black hole shadows are modelled and constrained not only using black hole candidates but wormhole and naked singularity spacetimes as well \cite{whns1,whns2,whns3}.
 Since a small size black hole (such as Sgr A*) produces a higher spacetime curvature as compared to large size black hole (such as M87*), therefore observations of shadow of Sgr A* can impose stringent constraints on the free parameters of black hole spacetime candidates, for a detailed review on available constraints on black holes in general relativity and modified gravity, see \cite{Wang:202181,Ghosh:2023174,Zakharov:2022141,Zajacek:2019012,Zajacek:2018,Mbonye:1999339,Nayak:2012709,Gonzalez:200478,sunny}.